nrummel/thiqueThoughts/content/Climbing Grades Dirty Details.md

 $$
 >[!todo]
 >After discussions with Dale, I believe we could better recover $X$ if instead we write $f_X(x) = f_W(w) * f_Y(-y)$.
 There is more to flesh out here.

+>[!tip] Acknowledgements
+> This is not just my brain child 🧠👶.
+Thoughtful conversations, edits and ideas were contributed by:
+> - Will Anglin
+> - Dr. Dale Jennings
+> - Dr. Jem Corcoran
+> - Dr. Stephen Becker
+> - Paige Witter
+> - Sam Struthers